dekennedy/SalesData_12months/README.md

 ## Description

-In this porject I look at 12 months of sales data and try to make real world
+In this porject I look at 12 months of sales data and make real world

 #### Technologies